 Bananas and blueberries come together in these easy vegan gluten-free banana blueberry muffins that are moist, delicious, and bursting with plump, juicy berries.

-You really can't go wrong with well-made banana muffin and you can't go wrong with a perfect blueberry muffin either, so why not combine the two to make the ultimate vegan gluten free muffin?
+You really can't go wrong with a well-made banana muffin and you can't go wrong with a perfect blueberry muffin either, so why not combine the two to make the ultimate blueberry banana muffins?

 That's exactly what I've done with this recipe!

 What you're going to love about this recipe is that they're so very easy to make, they're perfect for snacks, lunch boxes, or even a quick breakfast, AND they're delicious (of course!), just like all of my other berry muffins:

 - Vegan Gluten-Free Blackberry Muffins